PratyushNayak99/pdflistner_design/README.md

 # PDF Listener App

-A sleek, mobile-first web app that converts PDFs into audio content using Google's Gemini AI.
+A sleek, mobile-first web app that converts PDFs into audio content .
 Built with Next.js, React, and Tailwind CSS, this app transforms documents into listenable audio files with a beautiful iOS-inspired interface.

 ## Features